 - Publication of original research papers in refereed journals and conference proceedings.
 The discipline-specific quality of the research is an important consideration.
-Number of publications will be considered in balance with the quality of research publications. - Publication of original research monographs, book chapters, and text books. - Presentations at conferences, workshops, colloquia or seminars.
+Number of publications will be considered in balance with the quality of research publications. - Publication of original research monographs, book chapters, and textbooks. - Presentations at conferences, workshops, colloquia or seminars.
 Keynote, plenary, and invited talks will be noted. - Patents (pending and issued) and software licensed or otherwise distributed. - Efforts toward open science including the creation and sharing of public datasets, research output (e.g., pre-printed or open-access manuscripts), and / or research-related resources (including, but not restricted to: code repositories, methods, models, translational processes).

-- Efforts to engage in and value equity, diversity, and inclusion throughout the creation and dissemination of research/creative activity process.
-Examples may include, but are not limited to: - Incorporating group members that are under-represented in research teams. - Seeking diversity supplement(s) on extramurally funded grants for underrepresented trainees. - Recruiting participants from under-represented groups in research. - Mentoring under-represented students in research. - Participating in programs that promote diversity and inclusion in research. - Organizing scientific meetings/sessions that involve speakers and presenters from under-represented groups. - Studying health disparities, EDI educational methods and pedagogy, and cultural differences in health practices. - Disseminating research through accessible channels. - Community Engaged Research/Creative Activity (CER) involves the investigation, analysis, and transformation and dissemination of knowledge based on communityinformed, reciprocal partnerships involving the University and community members.
+- The University values a wide range of significant accomplishments that contribute to successful research/creative activities, such as, but not limited to: - Incorporating group members from all backgrounds in research teams. - Seeking "diversity supplement(s)" (as cited by the NIH) on extramurally funded grants for trainees from all backgrounds. - Recruiting participants from all backgrounds in research. - Mentoring students from all backgrounds in research. - Participating in programs that promote representation of people from all backgrounds in research. - Organizing scientific meetings/sessions that involve speakers and presenters from all backgrounds. - Studying health disparities and cultural differences in health practices. - Disseminating research through accessible channels. - Community Engaged Research/Creative Activity (CER) involves the investigation, analysis, and transformation and dissemination of knowledge based on communityinformed, reciprocal partnerships involving the University and community members.
 CER contributes to both the public good and the University mission, is rooted in disciplinary or field-based expertise, uses appropriate methodologies, and involves public dissemination of products that can be peer reviewed.
 Such activities should demonstrate respect for the contributions made by community partners, as well as respect for the principle of "do no harm."
-Evidence of impact may include: - Publication of books, chapters, articles in peer-reviewed journals, and articles in highly regarded non-peer-reviewed journals with community co-authors; - Substantial written work in well-regarded, peer edited electronic outlets; - For those disciplines in which presentations are part of one's scholarly profile, presentation of research at professional meetings and/or invited lectures; - When CES is creative activity, the creation itself may be evidence of its influence if it has a sustained impact in the community and bears other hallmarks of influence beyond that community (e.g., a juried art installation, peer reviewed dissemination)]; and b.
-Research/creative activity funding

-• Policy or health-based guidance documents for local, regional, national, or international audiences.
+Evidence of impact may include: - Publication of books, chapters, articles in peer-reviewed journals, and articles in highly regarded non-peer-reviewed journals with community co-authors; - Substantial written work in well-regarded, peer edited electronic outlets; - For those disciplines in which presentations are part of one's scholarly profile, presentation of research at professional meetings and/or invited lectures; - When CES is creative activity, the creation itself may be evidence of its influence if it has a sustained impact in the community and bears other hallmarks of influence beyond that community (e.g., a juried art installation, peer reviewed dissemination)]; and - Policy or health-based guidance documents for local, regional, national, or international audiences.